James Hogg: Legacy

 This situation only began to change in 1924, when the French writer André Gide was loaned Justified Sinner by Raymond Mortimer.
 Gide was amazed, writing that "It is long since I can remember being so taken hold of, so voluptuously tormented by any book."
 Its republication in 1947, with an enthusiastic introduction by Gide, helped bring about the modern critical and academic appreciation of this novel.
 Growing interest in The Confessions led to the rediscovery and reconsideration of his other work in the late 20th and early 21st centuries.
 Now his novel The Three Perils of Woman is also considered a classic and all his work, including his letters, is undergoing major publication in the Stirling/South Carolina editions.
 However, Justified Sinner remains his most important work and is now seen as one of the major Scottish novels of its time, and absolutely crucial in terms of exploring one of the key themes of Scottish culture and identity: Calvinism.
 In a 2006 interview with Melvyn Bragg for ITV1, Scottish novelist Irvine Welsh cited Hogg, especially The Confessions as a major influence on his writing.
 A James Hogg Society was founded in 1981 to encourage the study of his life and writings.
 Hogg's story "The Brownie of the Black Haggs" was dramatised for BBC Radio 4 in 2003 by Scottish playwright Marty Ross as part of his "Darker Side of the Border" series.
 More recently Ross returned to the villain of that story, Merodach, making him the villain of a Doctor Who audiobook, Night's Black Agents (Big Finish Productions 2010), in which this demonic figure assumes the pose of a Minister of the Kirk.

 Thomas Wilson's Opera, The Confessions of a Justified Sinner (1972–75), commissioned by Scottish Opera, is based on the novel.

 A bill he issued to purchase £50 worth of lambs in 1824 is exhibited in the Museum on the Mound, Edinburgh.

-Hogg is a direct ancestor of Nobel Prize-winning Canadian writer Alice Munro.
+Hogg is an indirect ancestor of Nobel Prize-winning Canadian writer Alice Munro.